Web-Feet/coasterdocs/lagnuages.md

 ### Middleware

 The final part is to create some middleware to make the language change.
-Here is an exmaple which includes a redirect to the new page url.
+Here is an example which includes a redirect to the new page url.

-created app/Http/Middleware/LanguageSwitch.php
+app/Http/Middleware/LanguageSwitch.php
 ```
 namespace App\Http\Middleware;